 Use a Scrubbing Brush

-Wiping the area with a cloth or sponge may not be enough to remove the mold stains if the mold is very stubborn.
-If that’s the case in your shower: grab a scrub brush and scrub the area vigorously.
+Wiping the area with a cloth or sponge may not be enough to remove mold stains if the black mold is very stubborn.
+If that’s the case in your shower: grab a scrub brush and scrub the mold stains and surrounding area vigorously.

-If the mold keeps coming back, you can continue using the brush to remove it.
-It will prevent the spread of spores to other areas of your bathroom.
+If the black mold keeps coming back, you can continue using the brush to remove it.
+It will prevent the spread of black mold spores to other areas of your bathroom.

-Use a Toothbrush to Scrub the Mold from the Caulk or Grout
+Use a Toothbrush to Remove Mold from the Caulk or Grout

 If you don’t have an old toothbrush, a larger scrubbing brush will do.
 You can also buy a specialty grout scrubber, they usually sell them in hardware stores.